freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rails/fixtures.md

 All of them share a few rules:

 - Every fixture uses the rail's global **Wire Diameter** and render material.
-- A fixture's position is a distance along the route and has nothing to do with layouts.
+- A fixture's position is a distance along the route and independent from the layouts.
 Its shape, though, is fitted to the wires at that point: change the layout there and the fixture refits in place.
 Reshape the spline and the fixture travels with the route.
 - Each panel previews the evaluated shape, with the rails it touches in gray.
 - **Enabled** hides a fixture from the render mesh only.
 It stays in the collider, so a hidden elbow or rail trim still shortens the channel.
 Use it to compare variants, not to keep spare fixtures around.
 - Supports are soldered to the rails they touch.
 See [Solder](#solder).